Gbury/advent-of-code/README.md

-# advent-of-code
+# Advent Of Code

-Advent of code solutions
+Solution for the advent of code programming challenges (see https://adventofcode.com ).